Updated on July 6th, 2020

 10 minute read.

-We’ve all seen the news about skyrocketing college costs.
+We’ve all seen the news about skyrocketing college expenses.
 It’s everywhere you look, and it only seems to be getting worse.
 It’s no secret college tuition is too high, has risen too quickly, and debt is unmanageable for a staggering number of students.

 This hits home for me particularly because I have kids in school, which means I am right in the middle of this whole mess whether I like it or not.
 I am an average person with an average income, and my income can only be stretched so far until it gets very uncomfortable.